coveo/source.coveo.com/_posts/2022-06-08-coveo-auto-reply-integration-with-slack.md

 #### Now that we are ready to create our secure parameter, let's create our Coveo API KEY:

 1. In another tab, navigate to your Coveo platform and [create a Key](https://docs.coveo.com/en/1718/manage-an-organization/manage-api-keys#add-an-api-key).
-Make sure you add `Search - Impersonation`, `Analytics - Data, Push`, and `Analytics - Impersonate`. [_More on the impersonate Privilege and its danger_](https://docs.coveo.com/en/1707/manage-an-organization/privilege-reference#search-impersonate-domain)
+Make sure you add `Search - Impersonation`, `Analytics - Data, Push`, and `Analytics - Impersonate`. [_More on the impersonate Privilege and its danger_](https://docs.coveo.com/en/1707/manage-an-organization/privilege-reference#search-impersonate-domain)(you can pick any value for the searchHub, keep it noted for later)
 2. When done, click ** Add key** and, copy the generated key.
 3. Browse back to your parameter store and add the API Key in the `COVEO_API_KEY` parameter value.
 Submit by clicking **Create parameter**.